 Despite the fact that many of the people who pray to Santa Muerte are also Catholics, the sect has one very powerful and vocal enemy: the Vatican.

 Catholic Church officials have repeatedly denounced the worship of Santa Muerte and claim that the beliefs that fuel her followers directly contradict the teachings of the church.
-Santa Muerte is considered by the Church a “folk saint.”
+Santa Muerte is considered by the Church as a “folk saint.”
 She is not seen as an official saint because the Catholic Church has not canonized her for having lived a holy life as the figure is simply the personification of death.

 Italian Cardinal Gianfranco Ravasi declared that the worship of the Bony Lady “is the celebration of devastation and of hell.”
 For Catholics, death was the last enemy who was defeated by Christ and so to pray to a personification of death rather than to one of Christ is considered a perversion of the faith.